Christian Brothers College High School

-Christian Brothers College High School (CBC High School) is a Lasallian Catholic college preparatory school for young men in Town and Country, Missouri, a suburb of St. Louis.
-It is located in the Archdiocese of Saint Louis and is owned and operated by the De La Salle Christian Brothers Midwest District.
-It is the second oldest Lasallian school in the United States.
+Christian Brothers College High School (CBC High School) is a Lasallian Catholic college-preparatory school for young men in Town and Country, Missouri, a suburb of St. Louis.
+It is located in the Archdiocese of St. Louis and is owned and operated by the De La Salle Brothers.

 History

-Early years (1850–1916)

 The school was founded in 1850 under the name "St. Joseph's Academy" by three French-speaking Christian Brothers who had come to St. Louis the previous year from Montreal, Canada.
-In 1851, the school moved from its original location at 16th and Market Street to 8th and Cerre Street in downtown St. Louis, and the name changed to the "Academy of the Christian Brothers."
+In 1851 the school moved from its original location at 16th and Market Street to 8th and Cerre Street in downtown St. Louis, and the name changed to the "Academy of the Christian Brothers."
 In December 1855, the school was granted a college charter, becoming the Brothers' first U.S. institution to operate at the collegiate level.

-In 1882, due to lack of space, the school moved to the "Cote Brilliante" campus in north St. Louis on the northeast corner of Easton Avenue and North Kingshighway, where it served as a primary, secondary, and college boarding school for boys.